 If the index_number argument of VLOOKUP is greater than the number of columns in table_array, then the VLOOKUP function returns a #REF error.
 So you need to check and rectify the index_number supplied in function.

 VLOOKUP returning incorrect results

-You must always supply relevant match type in range_lookup argument of VLOOKUP as TRUE or FALSE.
+You must always supply a relevant match type in a range_lookup argument of VLOOKUP as TRUE or FALSE.
 And in case of approximate match type (TRUE), you must always sort your table_array in ascending order by the first column of your table_array.